google/koladata/docs/api/kd_ext/ids.md

   -&gt; kd.new(doc_ref=kd.slice([x_input.S[0].docs[1], x_input.S[1].docs[0]]))

 Args:
-  x: DataSlice with a schema that has auto_reference attributes.
+  x: DataSlice with a schema that has auto_reference attributes (may also have
+    auto_id values to reference).
   input_ds: DataSlice with auto_id values to reference.
 Must have the same
     top-level dimension as x.